 Soil samples were analyzed for pH, % organic matter, potassium, phosphorous, sulfur, calcium, magnesium, sodium, iron, copper, manganese, boron, and zinc.
 Table 2-4 presents the results of the analysis of the soil samples.

-Table 1-11.
+Table 1Error!
+No text of specified style in document.-9.
 Results of Analysis for Soil Samples - Survey Conducted March 2015